 If your abuse occurred in a setting like a:

 …then that institution may be held legally and financially responsible.
-These organizations have a duty to protect children and often failed to do so—through negligence, enabling behavior, or outright cover-ups.
+These organizations have a duty to protect children and often fail to do so—through negligence, enabling behavior, or outright cover-ups.

 At File Abuse Lawsuit, we work tirelessly to uncover the truth.
 We investigate documents, interview witnesses, and gather evidence that demonstrates how institutions allowed abuse to occur—or actively worked to hide it.
+Such cases involving institutions can be especially complex and require special legal considerations.
 These cases can be complex, but we have the resources, experience, and determination to see them through.

 How File Abuse Lawsuit Can Help You